Anorexia nervosa usually begins during adolescence and is more common in females.

 Without treatment, nearly 10% of people with severe anorexia die.
 When symptoms are mild and unrecognized, severe complications are rare.

 With treatment, people with anorexia nervosa may have the following outcomes:

 About one half of people regain most or all of the weight they lost, and hormonal and other physical problems due to the disorder resolve.

 About one fourth improve some, gaining some weight back, but they may periodically return to their former eating habits (relapse).

 The remaining one fourth have frequent relapses and continue to have physical and mental problems due to the disorder.

-Children and adolescents treated for anorexia nervosa have better outcomes than adults.
+Children and adolescents treated for anorexia nervosa are more likely to recover and have fewer adverse effects than adults.

 Restoring body weight quickly is crucial when the following has happened:

 Weight has fallen below about 75% of the recommended body weight.

 People with anorexia nervosa may need to be hospitalized to ensure that they consume enough calories and nutrients.
 Eating solid food is the best treatment, but sometimes liquid supplements are also given.
 Rarely, people who are severely undernourished or who resist eating food need to be fed through a tube inserted through their nose and down their throat into their stomach (nasogastric tube Tube Feeding Tube feeding may be used to feed people whose digestive tract is functioning normally but who cannot eat enough to meet their nutritional needs.
 Such people include those with the following... read more ).